opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/README.md

 # Existing Work

-Two efforts to date have produced potential models for a GGXF, one initiated by Esri and another by PROJ.
-The Esri GGXF model is built on [NetCDF](https://www.unidata.ucar.edu/software/netcdf/); more information can be found at [Esri GGXF](https://github.com/Esri/ggxf).
-The PROJ model is built on GeoTIFF and hase been implemented in [PROJ 7.0](https://proj.org/index.html); more information  can be found at [PROJ RFC 4: Remote access to grids and GeoTIFF grids.](https://proj.org/community/rfc/rfc-4.html#rfc4)
+This work is based on the Esri GGXF model built on [NetCDF](https://www.unidata.ucar.edu/software/netcdf/); more information can be found at [Esri GGXF](https://github.com/Esri/ggxf).